-The road trip is divided into five themed routes: Culture Route, Foodie Route, Scenic Route, Berg Route and Wild Route.
+The road trip is divided into six themed routes: Culture Route, Foodie Route, Tractor Route, Berg Route, Wild Route, and the recently added Cape Way Route.

-The Culture Route showcases the rich heritage of the Cape West Coast, and includes stops at Melkbosstrand (where invading British troops landed in 1806), the Moravian Mission Station in Mamre, and the !Khwa ttu San Cultural and Education Centre.
+The Culture Route showcases the rich heritage of the Cape West Coast, and includes stops at Melkbosstrand (where invading British troops landed in 1806), the Moravian Mission Station in Mamre, and the !Khwa ttu San Heritage Centre where the San spirit is shared.

 The Foodie Route focuses on the culinary delights of the region, with stops at seafood hotspots such as Saldanha Bay and Paternoster, as well as restaurants showcasing traditional South African cuisine, such as the one on Thali Thali Game Lodge, where potjiekos buffets, bobotie and kudu steak are the order of the day.

-The Scenic Route immerses travellers in the natural beauty of the region, and includes stops at Hopefield, Darling and Koringberg – the bread basket of the Cape – with a final sojourn at Yzerfontein.
-Spend a night or two here, and make sure to take a walk along the 26-kilometer beach.
+The Tractor Route immerses travellers in the natural beauty of the region, and includes stops at Hopefield, Darling and Koringberg – the bread basket of the Cape – with a final sojourn at Yzerfontein.
+Spend a night or two with Yzerfontein Accommodation, and make sure to take a walk along the 26-kilometer beach.

-The Berg Route is a homage to the mountainous regions of the West Coast, and includes ziplining at Piekenierskloof Mountain Resort (which also serves as a gateway to the Cederberg region), and a visit to Carmien Tea Rooibos Farm.
+The Berg Route is a homage to the mountainous regions of the West Coast, and includes ziplining at Piekenierskloof Mountain Resort (which also serves as a gateway to the Cederberg region), and a visit to Kardoesie N7 amid the Rooibos tea plantations.

-The Wild Route is extensive, and includes stops at Bird Island Nature Reserve, The Dunes, Clanwilliam and surfing hotspot Elands Bay.
+The Wild Route is extensive, and includes stops at Bird Island Nature Reserve in Lambert’s Way, The Dunes, Clanwilliam and surfing hotspot Elands Bay.

-All five routes start at SANCCOB in the Table View Nature Reserve, but where your journey takes you from there is up to you.
-This is because the “twists” refer to points on the road trip where two of the five planned routes meet, meaning the traveller has the choice to continue on the route they’re currently pursuing, or diverge onto one of the other four routes.
+All six routes start in the heart of Cape Town, but where your journey takes you from there is up to you.
+This is because the “twists” refer to points on the road trip where two of the six planned routes meet, meaning the traveller has the choice to continue on the route they’re currently pursuing, or diverge onto one of the other five routes.

-For example, the Culture Route takes you from SANCCOB to the town of Yzerfontein, where it overlaps with the Scenic Route, giving you the option of continuing along the Culture Route to West Coast National Park, or following the Scenic Route to Club Mykonos or Darling.
+For example, the Culture Route takes you from The Lodge in Atlantic Beach in Melkbosstrand to the town of Yzerfontein, where it overlaps with the Tractor Route, giving you the option of continuing along the Culture Route to West Coast National Park, or following the Foodie Route to Club Mykonos or Darling Brew.